Cool Old Games

 Meaning of Cards

-Each of the Power cards in Uno perform a different function, though essentially their goal is always the same: disrupt the next Player’s turn, conveying an advantage to the remaining Players.
+Each of the Power cards in Uno performs a different function, though essentially their goal is always the same: disrupt the next Player’s turn, conveying an advantage to the remaining Players.
 The Power Cards are all fairly simplistic and easy to understand:

 Skip Turn